Security-Onion-Solutions/securityonion-docs/dashboards.rst

 The ``Actions`` sub-menu has several different options:

-- Clicking the ``Hunt`` option will start a new search for the selected value and will aggregate the results by ``event.module`` and ``event.dataset`` to give you a good overview of what types of data are available for that indicator.
+- Clicking the ``Hunt`` option will start a new search for the selected value and will give you a good overview of what types of data are available for that indicator.

 - Clicking the ``Add to Case`` option will add an observable to a new or existing case.